egooooo/order_management/README.md

 # ORDER MANAGEMENT
-It is a system for managing orders in a hardware store.
+It is a simple order management system in a hardware store.

 * Project was tested on manOS Catalina Version 10.15.7 and ubuntu 20.04